Trap Signals: Handle Ctrl+C and Script Exit

 Conclusion

-in bash scripts empowers you to handle interruptions and exits gracefully, ensuring your scripts are robust and don't leave behind unwanted side effects.
-Next time your script deals with files, resources, or subprocesses, deploy trap
+Using trap in bash scripts empowers you to handle interruptions and exits gracefully, ensuring your scripts are robust and don't leave behind unwanted side effects.
+Next time your script deals with files, resources, or subprocesses, deploy trap for safer scripting!

 Further Reading